COVID is proving to be a very useful disease for the bad guys

 Even those who will now admit that there is something not quite right about the virus have difficulty making the leap from Chinese civilian blunders to reckless military schemes.
 In China, there is no blurred line between what is a civilian enterprise and what is the province of the People's Liberation Army because there is no line to blur.
 What happened in the Wuhan lab was always under the watchful eye, if not the full control, of the CCP and its army.

-We must understand that communism can only survive through fear, cruelty, and coercion.
-COVID’s death toll pales in comparison to the purges of Mao, Stalin, and Pol Pot, just to name a few.
-The nature of communism is no different today than it was twenty, fifty, or a hundred years ago.
+We must understand that communism can survive only through fear, cruelty, and coercion.
+COVID's death toll pales in comparison to the purges of Mao, Stalin, and Pol Pot, just to name a few.
+The nature of communism is not at all different today from what it was twenty, fifty, or a hundred years ago.
 Its resurgence is due, at least in part, to American debt.

 If there was no wrongdoing at the Wuhan lab, the players involved would open their books and welcome the scrutiny of the international community.
 That is clearly not happening and even with Joe Biden's new "commitment" to investigate, there seems to be very little interest, within the United States government, in finding out what really occurred.
 Maybe that's because they already know.